 The FAA is seeking industry help to create “representative” mathematical stall models that could be used in flight simulators to train pilots to recognize and recover from stalls.
 In a new Broad Agency Announcement, the FAA links this effort to a 2010 congressional mandate that targeted pilot training deficiencies, such as those noted in the 2009 Colgan Air Bombardier Q400 loss-of-control crash near Buffalo, N.Y.
 The law will require carriers to provide pilots with ground and flight ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "FAA Seeks Simulator Models For Stall Recovery Training".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "FAA Seeks Simulator Models For Stall Recovery Training".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.